dmishh/RecaptchaBundle/README.md

 ```

 Second parameter in *setRecaptcha* method is used for disabling validator.
 This might be useful when you need to disable check in dev environment.
-Ex.:
+For example:

 ``` yaml
 security.authentication.listener.form: